K-12 Free Ride Program

 San Joaquin County has a dedicated trip planning & mobile ticketing app called Vamos Mobility.
 The Vamos app, available on iOS and Android, allows you to plan trips and buy tickets for all transit agencies within San Joaquin county.

 The Lodi GrapeLine service routes are reflected in Google Maps.
 You can plan trips to and from your destination using their trip planner.

 7. How long will this program last?

 The City of Lodi receives Low Carbon Transit Operations Program (LCTOP) CalTrans grant funding to run this program, and the program will continue running as long as we receive the grant.
 We are actively monitoring our ridership numbers and expect funds to last through 2024.

 Any accompanying rider who is not a K-12 student (including parents, chaperones, etc), must pay the fare they are eligible for.
 Fare information can be found here.

 9. I am a trip leader for a group of students.
 Can they ride for free?

 Yes, groups of K-12 students will be allowed to ride the Lodi GrapeLine at no charge.
-Please call the Lodi Transit Station at least one week in advance so our transit operators are aware.
+If you would like assistance with planning, please contact the City of Lodi Transit Administration in advance of the trip.
 If you are a teacher who wishes to use public transportation for a field trip, please refer to your home school district for guidance.
 Additional procedures and regulations may apply.